Monarchs-And-Milkweed.com

 Perennial

-, zones 3-8. $8.00 each Might be available late May or early June.
+, zones 3-8. $8.00 each Will not be available in 2024.

 Host Plants for Other Butterfly Species: